 Federal student loans come with eight different plans.
 Not every loan type qualifies for every plan, but you can follow the links to learn about each plan and its eligibility requirements in full detail.

 - Standard repayment: This plan spans 10 years.
 You’ll have the same fixed payments every month.

-- Extended repayment: This plan lowers your monthly payments and extends your repayment term to 25 years.
+- Extended repayment: This plan lowers your monthly payments and extends your repayment term to up to 25 years.
 You can choose fixed payments, which stay the same every month, or graduated payments, which increase over time.